aristanetworks/goeapi/README.md

 # License

-Copyright (c) 2015, Arista Networks, Inc. All rights reserved.
+Copyright (c) 2015-2016, Arista Networks
+Inc. All rights reserved.

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: